Nasir-6/thm-pwa/back-end/src/README.md

 ## Business Analogy for the Architecture

 I've come up with an analogy for my future self in case I forget where I should place things for future development.
-Here it is:
+Here it is.
 This architecture has 4 main players just like in a business which will be explained below:

 1. Routes -> Customers/Clients
-2. Controllers -> Manager
+2. Controllers -> Managers
-3. Services -> Employee
+3. Services -> Employees
-4. DB/DAO -> Special Employee who has access to confidential info about the company
+4. DB/DAO -> Data Employee who have access to confidential info about the company

 ### Routes -> Customers/Clients

-Each Customer/Client has a specific need and requirements with a load of background information.
-The Routes are similar in the sense this is where a request comes in but with a load of background information (Request Headers/Body).
-They only want the response and don't care about anything else.
+- Each Customer/Client has a specific need and requirements with a load of background information.
+- The Routes are similar in the sense this is where a request comes in but with a load of background information (Request Headers/Body).
+- They only want the response and don't care about anything else.

+### Controllers -> Managers

+- The managers get requests from clients about the issues.
+- They still have all the background information and thus you will find them taking in the full req and res objects.
+- They may check if the requests are valid before passing them to the employee to work on and thus checks on the req params and body may be performed here.
+- They then delegate the tasks to the employee defining what information they will be given and what info they expect back - Notice how the employee/service does not get all the information - only the relevant information.
+- Once there is a response it will be passed back to the client through res.json.

+### Services -> Employees

+- They are the ones handling all the intricate details of the requests
+- They only get info which they need to carry out the tasks (NOT the full req object)
+- They will return the information which the Manager want's not a full blown response object
+- They communicate with other internal services/employees (private services) to get the job done
+- They often need information about the company and so will liase with the DB/DAO/Data Employee to get the information they need to do their job

+### DB/DAO -> Data Employee

+- They are the ones getting the data about the company/product - which are not accessable by everyone
+- You need to provide them the details they need in order to get what you want from them
+- They are kind enough to transform the data from the DB form into a form which can be transferred to the Client (DTO - Data Transfer Object)

+Note: There are additional folders/parts added in (middlewares, exceptsion) but the above analogy made it clear to me such that I could start placing certain code blocks in a suitable place/manner.
+All the Controllers/Services/DB/DAO instances can throw errors whenever they want straight to the client when the request is unreasonable which is handled by the ErrorHandler middleware - kind of like a mediator/security guard incase things go crazy.
+This analogy was key to building out the architecture as I had to know the purpose of each part before coding it out and forcing myself to explain it in simple terms definitely helped clear everything up.
+This is analogy is here for future development incase I forget why things are placed in certain areas.